raiabril/raiabril.github.io/_posts/2022-08-03-htb-antique.md

 ### Check important files

-In `/etc/passwd` we see no users except root with access to a bash or zsh, we can see that the user is a specific user for the printer `svc_acc`, with no login.
+In `/etc/passwd` we see no users except root with access to a bash or zsh, we can see that the user is a specific user for the printer `lpd`, with no login.

 We do some actions